vuejs/docs/src/guide/reactivity.md

   </iframe>
 </div>

-When you pass an object to a Vue instance as data, Vue converts it to a proxy.
+When you pass an object to a component instance as data, Vue converts it to a proxy.
 This proxy enables Vue to perform dependency-tracking and change-notification when properties are accessed or modified.
 Each property is considered a dependency.

 After the first render, a component would have tracked a list of dependencies &mdash; the properties it accessed during the render.
 Conversely, the component becomes a subscriber to each of these properties.
 When a proxy intercepts a set operation, the property will notify all of its subscribed components to re-render.